 - Track Ownership: Florida Department of Transportation

 The Miami station lies northeast of Miami International Airport in the Hialeah area.
-To the southwest is the Metrorail Transfer Station, where travelers can access the Tri-Rail commuter rail system and the Metrorail.
+A few blocks to the southwest are the Tri-Rail Metrorail Transfer Station and the Metrorail Tri-Rail Station, which allow travelers to easily access Metrorail and Tri-Rail commuter rail.
+The Amtrak station is also served by Metrobus.

 Constructed at a cost of $5.7 million, the Miami station opened in June 1978 on the site of the old Seaboard Coast Line Railroad yards.
 Amtrak moved to the new facility from the former Seaboard Air Line Railroad station located at NW 7th Avenue and Perimeter Rd. in the Allapattah neighborhood closer to downtown; this building was subsequently demolished.
 More than 1,000 people gathered to dedicate the Amtrak station.
 The first train to depart was the Silver Meteor, which left just before the ceremony began.